DocHatty/associative-dreaming-mcp-server/README.md

 4. If a drift feels "too random"—increase chaosLevel and do it anyway
 5. Collision is for forcing insight.
 Pick concepts that feel wrong together
 6. You're not solving yet.
 You're exploring.

+**Expect noise.** Most drifts won't produce insight.
+That's normal—you're exploring a space, not following a path.
+The tool makes the exploration visible; it doesn't guarantee discoveries.

 ## Recognizing Value vs. Noise